statamic/docs/content/collections/docs/structures.md

 - This will make `parent_uri` and `depth` variables available to the Collection's route.
 - You can only place an entry once.
 - You can create internal and external redirects.
-- The structure is stored on the collection itself.
+- The structure is stored on the collection itself, and its tree is stored in `content/trees/collections`.

 [Read more about using Structures to manage your Collections](/collections#ordering)